Air Conditions

 Our project Air Conditions is a spatial research initiative focussing on the infrastructures of air by tracing how air circulates through buildings, bodies and economies.
 The project questions the division of interior and exterior and critically explores the global expansion of cooling technologies and their ecological, geopolitical and bodily impacts in order to rethink notions of comfort, atmosphere and control.

-Inspired by the “Oltre Terra” exhibition of Formafantasma at Stedelijk Museum, we envision it as a design-research installation grounded in a strong curatorial framework.
+We envision a design-research installation grounded in a strong curatorial framework.
 Starting with the refrigerant as a material and symbolic carrier of meaning, the work opens up multiple entry points into the politics of air conditioning.
 It’s a deeply investigative project that brings together material research and cultural narratives through crafted and immersive spatial forms.

 It visualises airflows and materialise the conditioning cycle, combining artefacts, air-moving mechanisms and constructed environments to make climate control infrastructures visible.
 It is accompanied by mapping and archival investigations into global and local cooling systems, a visual and textual publication and a series of performative formats such as walks and talks, developed in the context and dialogue with the LINA Members.